siderolabs/talos/website/content/docs/v0.14/Learn More/kubespan.md

 See [discovery service](../discovery) to learn more about the external service.

-The Kubernetes-based system utilises annotations on Kubernetes Nodes which describe each node's public key and local addresses.
+The Kubernetes-based system utilizes annotations on Kubernetes Nodes which describe each node's public key and local addresses.

 On top of this, we also route Pod subnets.
 This is often (maybe even usually) taken care of by the CNI, but there are many situations where the CNI fails to be able to do this itself, across networks.